-This chapter is giving definition of most of the terms used in ebXML specifications.
-You must have seen many of them in previous chapters and we are repeating them here just for your reference.
+This chapter provides the definition of most of the terms used in ebXML specifications.
+You must have seen many of them in the previous chapters and we are repeating them here just for your reference.

 Please send us more definitions to add in this list.
 You can contact us at firstname.lastname@example.org

-A Business Process is formally described by the Business Process Specification Schema (a W3C XML Schema and also a DTD), but may also be modeled in UML.
+A business process is formally described by the Business Process Specification Schema (a W3C XML Schema and also a DTD).
+It may also be modeled in UML.

-A CPP provides all necessary information how a particular trading partner intends to do electronic business.
+A CPP provides all the necessary information about how a particular trading partner intends to do electronic business.
 A CPP is stored in ebXML registry with a Globally Unique Identifier (GUID) and business partners can find each other's CPP through registry.

-The Business Documents are composed of Business Information Objects, or smaller chunks of information that have previously been identified.
+Business documents are composed of business information objects, or smaller chunks of information that have been previously identified.

-A trading partner agreement (TPA) is a contract defining both the legal terms and conditions and the technical specifications for both partners in the trading relationship.
-A CPA is derived from CPP's of trading partners.
+A trading partner agreement is a contract defining both the legal terms and conditions and the technical specifications for both partners in a trading relationship.
+A CPA is derived from the CPP's of trading partners.

 ebXML Business Process Specification Schema (BPSS)